Towards universally optimal sorting algorithms: A natural characterization of sortedness and a simple algorithm

+The $\alpha$-sorted sequence is referred to as {\it dual runs} \cite{GJKY:25} who in turn appeal to the definition of {\it riffle shuffles} in \cite{Mc:93}.
+The riffle shuffles are permutations resulting from partitioning the sorted sequence into $s$ segments and permuting the segments while maintaining the sorted order within the segments.
+Although the $\alpha$-sorted subsequences is a special case of SUS, there is no obvious greedy construction of these subsequences.
+The authors \cite{GJKY:25} present this notion through an example that suffices for their purpose of defining {\it dual entropy} that is used to unify several earlier results on adaptive mergesort related to {\it Timsort}.
+However, mergesort requires additional data movements that cannot be captured by dual entropy..

-Before we prove this, the reader may note that the input in row 3 of Figure \ref{unsorted} can be sorted in $O(n)$ time using this result.
-We will adopt a variation of the {\it partition sort}.
+We will adopt a variation of the {\it partition sort} to obtain a provably optimal bound.
 We use the term {\it partition sort} to refer to any algorithm that finds a balanced splitter of the set in $O(n)$ time, partition the set into two nearly equal subsets and applying the algorithm recursively.
 On one end of the spectrum is Quicksort that chooses a random pivot where as we can use a linear time median finding algorithm to split the input into exactly equal halves.